 of the 2005 Scottish Traditional Boat Festival 12 young teenagers from

 Portsoy, working in 2 teams of 6, built 2 Optimist dinghies.
-The project

 was very successful and gave the boys experience of working in a team, of

 using tools to shape wood, and of drawing the hull shapes from a table of

 They also sailed their boats with the RYA during the Festival,

 further broadening their experience and increasing their confidence.

 In 2007 they are also learning rope tricks -

 The success of the 2005 project has led to designing a much more